teckeon/data-analysis/README.md

 # Python Data Analysis

 ## On Twitter Data!
-With Aesome Gurantee!
+With Awesomeness Gurantee!